kimiyoung/review_net/README.md

 ```

 #### GPU Support
-If you want to use NVIDIA GPUs to accelerate trainig and testing, you will also need to install following packages:
+Since we use NVIDIA GPUs to accelerate trainig and testing, you will also need to install following packages:
 ```
 $ luarocks install cutorch
 $ luarocks install cunn
 ```

-To make things even faster, you can also install NVIDIA cuDNN libraries.
+To make things even faster, you need to also install NVIDIA cuDNN libraries.
 You should:
 * Install cuDNN (version R5 EA)
 * Have at least CUDA 7.0
 * Have `libcudnn.so` in your library path (Install it from https://developer.nvidia.com/cuDNN )